-- For secured products, this is primarily based on collateral type and projected collateral values, historical discounts to market/book values due to forced sales, time to repossession and recovery costs observed. - For unsecured products, LGD's are typically set at product level due to the limited differentiation in recoveries achieved across different borrowers.
+• For secured products, this is primarily based on collateral type and projected collateral values, historical discounts to market/book values due to forced sales, time to repossession and recovery costs observed.

+- (ii) Expected credit loss measurement (continued) - For unsecured products, LGD's are typically set at product level due to the limited differentiation in recoveries achieved across different borrowers.
 These LGD's are influenced by collection strategies, including contracted debt sales and price.